LLNL/PnMPI/README.md

   * `-DENABLE_THREAD_SAFETY=OFF`: Build PnMPI without thread safety.
 PnMPI will limit the MPI threading level if this option is enabled, so it still will be thread safe. *Disable this option only for performance optimization.*
+  * `-DENABLE_PNMPIZE=OFF`: Don't build the PnMPI invocation tool and don't run any tests for it.
+This option may be required when testing PnMPI at a platform that doesn't support the `execvp()` syscall.
   * `-DENABLE_ADEPT_UTILS=ON`: Enable support for adept-utils, to check the module's symbols for their origin. *(Not supported with all compilers.)*
   * [CMake-codecov](https://github.com/RWTH-HPC/CMake-codecov) provides the